bashdot/bashdot/README.md

     ```sh
     bashdot install default
     ```
-    Note, when you run install, bashdot **prepends a dot**, in front of the filename, to the linked file.
+    Note, when you run install, bashdot **prepends a dot**, in front of the original filename, to the linked file.

     In the above, **default/env** will now be linked to **~/.env**.